Chapter 2 - Eligibility Requirements

-The William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008 (TVPRA 2008) simplified but did not remove the Department of Homeland Security (DHS) consent requirement.
-In order to consent, USCIS must review the juvenile court order to conclude that the request for SIJ classification is bona fide, which means that the juvenile court order was sought to obtain relief from abuse, neglect, abandonment, or a similar basis under state law, and not primarily or solely to obtain an immigration benefit.
-The court ordered dependency or custodial placement of the child is the relief being sought from the juvenile court, and the factual basis of each of the required findings is evidence that the request for SIJ classification is bona fide.
+The Trafficking Victims Protection and Reauthorization Act (TVPRA 2008) simplified but did not remove the DHS consent requirement.
+In order to consent to the grant of SIJ classification, USCIS must review the juvenile court order(s) and any supporting evidence submitted to conclude that the request for SIJ classification is bona fide, which requires the petitioner to establish that a primary reason the required juvenile court determinations were sought was to obtain relief from parental abuse, neglect, abandonment, or a similar basis under state law.

 Grounds of inadmissibility do not apply to the adjudication of the SIJ petition.
 Therefore, a petitioner does not need to apply for a waiver of any applicable grounds of inadmissibility in order to be eligible for SIJ classification.

 [^ 2] USCIS interprets the use of the term “child” in Section 235(d)(6) of the William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008 (TVPRA 2008), Pub.
 L. 110-457 (PDF), 122 Stat.
 5044, 5080 (December 23, 2008), to refer to the definition of child in INA 101(b)(1), which states that a child is an unmarried person under 21 years of age.

-8. [^] A department or agency of a State, or an individual or entity appointed by a State court or juvenile court located in the United States, acting in loco parentis, shall not be considered a legal guardian for purposes of this section or section 462 of the Homeland Security Act of 2002 (6 U.S.C.
-279).
-See Section 235(d)(5) of the TVPRA 2008, Pub.
+[^ 15] However, a department or agency of a state, or a person or entity appointed by a state court or juvenile court located in the United States, acting in loco parentis, is not considered a legal guardian for purposes of a qualifying custody determination.
+See Section 235(d)(5) of the Trafficking Victims Protection and Reauthorization Act (TVPRA 2008), Pub.
 L. 110-457 (PDF), 122 Stat.
 5044, 5080 (December 23, 2008).

-16. [^] Some states have adopted the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) and the Interstate Compact for the Placement of Children (ICPC).
+[^ 30] Nearly all states have adopted the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) and the Interstate Compact for the Placement of Children (ICPC).
 The UCCJEA is a Uniform Act drafted by the National Conference of Commissioners on Uniform State Laws.
 The UCCJEA is effective only upon adoption by state legislatures.
 See Sections 201-204 of UCCJEA available at the Uniform Law Commission website on UCCJEA.
 ICPC is a binding contract between member jurisdictions.
 The ICPC establishes uniform legal and administrative procedures governing the interstate placement of children.
 Each state and the District of Columbia have enacted the provisions of the ICPC under state law.